joerocca/joerocca.github.io/resume.md

 * Executed assessments by utilizing automated tools such as Nessus, OpenVAS, Metasploit, Nikto as well as manual testing including Burp Suite, Wireshark, TCPDump, Custom Scripts, etc.
 * Identified web application vulnerabilities based on OWASP standards and best practices.
 * Executed phishing campaign on clients using the GoPhish Framework.
-* Deployed and managed IDS rule creation and alert reviews with SNORT
+* Deployed and managed IDS rule creation and alert reviews with Snort.
-* Deployed log management though SIEMs (Splunk).
+* Deployed log management through SIEMs (Splunk).
 * Performed server hardening on CentOS, Windows, Debian environments by enforcing best practices such as the configuration of appropriate password policy, implementation of host-based firewalls thorough IPTables, disabling weak cryptographic ciphers, disabling unnecessary services in accordance with least functionality, etc.
 * Created various Python and Bash scripts for packet analysis, port scanning, OSINT gathering.
 * Provisioned multiple AWS environments using AWS CLI, Terraform(Infrastructure as code), Docker, etc.